—————————————————————————————————————————————

 The trip

 home was longer, for the ponies managed to get the buggy stuck.
-Newt, very much aware of his new status
+Newt, very much aware of his new status and

-he promptly broke the single tree!
+promptly broke the single tree!
+Mr.

-Mr. Moser, a neighbor, came to the rescue with another.
+Moser, a neighbor, came to the rescue with another.

 The

 traditional charivari was staged that night at the Robinson home.
-The cousins and friends in whose homes
+The cousins and friends in whose homes they

-programs and spelling bees, and had joined them in hilarious games of Spin the
+suppers, literary programs and spelling bees, and had joined them in hilarious

-now came to give them a rousing send off for their journey together.
+games of Spin the Platter, Pass the Button and Post Office; now came to give them a rousing send off for

 Their first